 Perhaps this is best explained by how much cold the tree will endure.
 Trees start to prepare for winter in autumn when they build up sugars and carbohydrates which act as a sort of anti-freeze.
 Most temperate trees can survive a couple of degrees of frost.

 Don’t let the above put you off owning a bonsai!
-If the advice on dormancy is too daunting choose a tree that will live happily in the same conditions all year: the best choice is probably the Ficus bonsai or a Chinese Elm.
+If the advice on dormancy is too daunting choose a tree that will live happily in the same conditions all year: the best choice is probably the Ficus bonsai, a Carmona, or a Serissa.
 Then, as you gain experience and confidence, experiment with other species.
-Any type of tree can be kept indoors IF you give it what it needs:
+Your tree will be happily live indoors IF you give it what it needs:

 - Light: nearly all trees need bright light.
 Remember that the glass in a window will cut out about a quarter of the light shining on the window, so even a south facing window may not supply sufficient sunlight.